brendanobrien282/Fysio/src/README.md

-# 🏋️‍♀️ FYSIO - PT Exercise Tracker
+# 🏋️‍♀️ FYSIO - Your Personal Exercise Tracker

 A modern React application built with Vite and TypeScript for tracking physical therapy exercises and maintaining workout consistency.